A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Blockchain-based Charging Scheduling System

 \subsection{Entities for BCS System}

 Consider a smart area, there are a certain number of CSs with charging piles available to charge the EVs in this area.
-Then, it exists a manager that is responsible for managing entities and executing the charging scheduing between EVs and CSs.
-Thereby, there are three main entities in this system shown as follows:
+Then, it exists a manager that is responsible for managing entities and executing the charging scheduling between EVs and CSs.
+Therefore, there are three main entities in this system shown as follows.

-\begin{itemize} \item \textbf{Electric vehicle (EV):} The EVs running in this area play the part of requesters.
-When it is low on power, the EV will request for charging services to the manager. \item \textbf{Charging station (CS):} The CSs located in this area play the part of providers to charge the EVs.
-A CS has many charging piles, where each charging pile can charge one EV at a time.
-When it is idle, the CS will inform the manager with its status information. \item \textbf{Manager:} The manager works as an energy scheduler.
+\begin{itemize} \item \textbf{Electric Vehicle (EV):} The EVs running in this area play the part of requesters.
+When it is low on power, the EV will request for charging services from the manager. \item \textbf{Charging Station (CS):} The CSs located in this area play the part of providers to charge the EVs.
+A CS has many charging piles, and each charging pile can charge one EV at a time.
+When it is idle, the CS will inform the manager of its status information. \item \textbf{Manager:} The manager works as an energy scheduler.
 Each EV sends a request about its charging preference and each CS submits its status information on how many charging piles are available to the manager.
-Then, the manager acts as an auctioneer to perform a constrained double auction mechanism between EVs and CSs that assigns EVs to CSs and determines the clearing prices.
-The price charged to EV and payment rewarded to CS are determined by the clearing prices. \end{itemize}
+Then, the manager acts as an auctioneer to perform a constrained double auction mechanism between EVs and CSs that assigns EVs to CSs and determines the transaction prices.
+The price charged to EV and payment rewarded to CS are determined by the transaction prices. \end{itemize}

-Based on that, the BCS system can be denoted by $\mathbb{B}=\{M,\mathbb{V},\mathbb{C}\}$ where $\mathbb{V}=\{V_1,V_2,\cdots\}$ is the set of EVs, $\mathbb{C}=\{C_1,C_2,\cdots\}$ is the set of CSs, and $M$ is manager.
-Then, we define a transaction $T_{ij}$ between $V_i\in\mathbb{V}$ and $C_j\in\mathbb{C}$ as the charging trading and digital payment record between them that is stored in the blockchain.
-It includes their pseudonyms, data type, transaction details, and timestamps of generation.
+Thus, the BCS system can be denoted by $\mathbb{B}=\{M,\mathbb{V},\mathbb{C}\}$ where $\mathbb{V}=\{V_1,V_2,\cdots\}$ is the set of EVs, $\mathbb{C}=\{C_1,C_2,\cdots\}$ is the set of CSs, and $M$ is manager.
+Then, we define a transaction $T_{ij}$ between $V_i\in\mathbb{V}$ and $C_j\in\mathbb{C}$ as the charging trading and digital payment record between them.
+This transaction is stored in the blockchain and includes pseudonyms of $V_i$ and $C_j$, data type, transaction details, and timestamps of generation.
 In order to ensure security and privacy protection, the transaction is encrypted by their digital signatures and the payment is made in the form of charging coins.